RedX1000/OpenLogger/README.md

 3. Organized List: List of items where items are located in their respective tier.
 Best for a balance of speed and accuracy
 4. Organized Minus: Smallest list of items.
 OrgList but with less duplicates.
 Best for speed, but worst for accuracy due to lower variance.

-## Planned updates & Releases
+## Potential and planned updates & Releases
 * Legacy interface support.
 It can read values, but not icons at this time.
 * Clear database confirmation (`confirm()` does not work in Alt1).
 * Allowing the user to deposit or withdraw a reward or value into or out of LocalStorage directly in case of a misread.
 * Algorithm choice for icon recognition.
 * Rollback further than one.
+* Allowing download of last clue reward captured
+* Autocapture when new casket is opened

 ## Additional info
-This plugin stores data using `localStorage` within Alt1.
+This plugin stores data using `localStorage` within Alt1, therefore it can remember all of the loot you have gotten between sessions unless it is deleted.
 To completely refresh it:
 1. Right click
 2. Inspect element
 3. Application tab